Fintech Valley Vizag: Finteract

 Fintech Valley Vizag launched 'Finteract', a platform to engage with the startup community during the Spring Conference 2017.
 Technology start-ups Blueocean Market Intelligence and HelloSoda India emerged as the winners of the Capital Markets segment of the Fintech Start-up Challenge 2017.
 The participating start-ups were invited to take up Angel Broking's stated challenge of “Real-Time Social Profiling of Customers”.
 Blue Ocean Market Intelligence presented its solution developed on its proprietary "Digital Persona and Insights Solution" platform, HelloSoda India's solution was built on its “PROFILE” platform.

 Companies in the valley

 Cardlytics, ValueLabs, Blocktrust, Knolskape, Transaction Analysts, Genesys Labs and GMS, Paytm have offices in the valley.

-Monetary Authority of Singapore, HSBC and Broadridge are among the 10 companies who are set to provide development and resource sharing Memorandums of Understanding (MoUs).
+The Monetary Authority of Singapore, HSBC and Broadridge are among the 10 companies who are set to provide development and resource sharing Memorandums of Understanding (MoUs).